 Nick McGOWAN: You promised one, Mr Batchelor, right here in Maroondah, and what did you do?
 Tell me what you did.
 You did nothing.
 In 2018 you promised the children of Maroondah, so that is Croydon - that is further afield than Croydon - it is Ringwood, it is Warrandyte, it is Blackburn, it is Vermont, it is Forest Hill, it is Nunawading, it is Mitcham and it goes further than that.
 I could continue.
 So to all those constituents, where is your apology?
 Where is your apology, Mr Batchelor?
 You have fallen quiet all of a sudden.
 Minister Stitt has also fallen quiet all of a sudden.
-She is the mental health minister in this state.
+She is the Minister for Mental Health in this state.
 She is supposed to give a damn, and right now all she is doing is speaking to Mr Batchelor, because what they know is they ought to apologise for their craven, disgraceful tactics and for their lack of funding hospitals.
-Not a single cent of the \$64 million they have actually identified - do not ever forget that; I do not know where that money actually went, Ms Crozier, but \$64 million - went.
-But it got better; it got much better than this.
-I only wish I had half an hour, an hour, 3 hours, perhaps all day, because I could keep going on.
-Then 2022 comes along.
-What happened in 2022, Mr Batchelor?
-I ask this as he leaves the chamber.
-In 2022, guess what, there is another media release.
-We know the Labor Party is all spin and no substance.
-You should know this.
-You will learn.
-Stick around, whippersnapper; you will learn.
+Not a single cent of the \$64 million they have actually identified - do not ever forget that; I do not know where that money went, Ms Crozier, but \$64 million -